aysanaghazadeh/SensoryAds/rebuttal.md

 ### [W4] Paper's Contribution
 > The dataset is small and coarse, the annotation lacks depth, and there’s no real algorithmic innovation or a well-defined end-to-end framework for advertisement image generation.
 The experiments also seem quite superficial, a few MLLMs are used as baselines, but none of the analyses go deep enough.
 The paper gives the impression of touching on many ideas without fully developing any of them.

+* The goal of this paper as a paper submitted to the benchmark track, was addressing the underexplored tasks of understanding and generating sensory images, benchmarking the T2I models on the generation of Sensory Ads and LLMs/MLLMs on Sensation classification tasks.
+The goal of this paper was not the introduction of new methods for generation nor classification.
-* We respectfully disagree, as our first contribution we introduce new tasks that have not been explored in the field while useful for media content generation and understanding.
+* As our first contribution we introduce new tasks that have not been explored in the field while useful for media content generation and understanding.
 Our dataset is an evaluation dataset which considering previous evaluation datasets should not be a big concern.
 We also introduce an evaluation metric achieving high agreement with humans and showing improvement of +30% compared to baseline metrics.
-* The goal of this paper as a paper submitted to the benchmark track, was addressing the underexplored tasks of understanding and generating sensory images, benchmarking the T2I models on the generation of Sensory Ads and LLMs/MLLMs on Sensation classification tasks.
-The goal of this paper was not the introduction of new methods for generation nor classification.
 * **Size of Dataset**: Due to **annotation cost**, we only introduce the **evaluation dataset** for sensory advertisement.
 Compared to the recent evaluation dataset, our dataset scale is not small.
 Some of the recent similar publications with similar scale of dataset:
   * Khanuja, Simran, et al. "An image speaks a thousand words, but can everyone listen? on image transcreation for cultural relevance."  **(Winner of EMNLP 2024 Best Paper Award) with 600 images in the introduced evaluation dataset**.
   * Bitton-Guetta, Nitzan, et al. "Breaking Common Sense: WHOOPS!
 A Vision-and-Language Benchmark of Synthetic and Compositional Images" **(ICCV 2023) with 500 synthetic images in the introduced dataset.**